nick9999/sdp/README.md

 -----------------------

 ## Install for ZSH users
-  * Add the sdp to $fpath for reference [https://unix.stackexchange.com/questions/33255/how-to-define-and-load-your-own-shell-function-in-zsh]
+  * Add the sdp to $fpath for reference [ZSH functions](https://unix.stackexchange.com/questions/33255/how-to-define-and-load-your-own-shell-function-in-zsh)
   * Make the function native to shell

 	```